 Piaget’s experiments demonstrated, for example, that kids in the preoperational stage have difficulty with conservation.
 For example, kids are shown two glasses containing the same amount of liquid.
 The liquid is then poured into two different containers – a short, wide glass and a tall skinny glass.
 While they saw that the two amounts were equal, children in the preoperational stage will invariably select the tall skinny glass as containing more.

-This period of cognitive development is also marked by an inability to take another person’s perspective, which Piaget referred to as egocentrism.
-In his own experiments, Piaget found that when children were asked to select an image depicting another person’s view of a scene, children would simply select their own view because they could not imagine the scene from the other individual’s perspective.
+In his experiments, Piaget found that when children were asked to select an image depicting another person’s view of a scene, they would simply select their own view because they could not imagine the scene from the other individual’s perspective.

 3. The Concrete Operational Stage (ages 7 to 11)